LiorKogan/V1/README.md

   Note that the pattern's description ignores temporal aspects.
 Maybe a person has owned a horse, owns it, or will own it.
 Assuming that the owns relationship has a timeframe property, a more accurate description would be _Any person who has 'owns' relationships with at least five white horses_.
 Maybe we are looking for _Any person who currently owns at least five white horses_ or for _Any person who at some timepoint owned at least five white horses_.
 If, for example, a horse's color may change over time, or if a horse may turn into a unicorn, we might want to rephrase the pattern.

-* _P2: Any person whose date of birth is between January 1, 970 and January 1, 980, who owns a white Horse, who owns a dragon whose name starts with 'M' and over the last month froze at least three dragons belonging to members of the Masons Guild_
+* _P2: Any person whose date of birth is between January 1, 970 and January 1, 980, who owns a white Horse, who owns a dragon whose name starts with 'M', that over the last month froze at least three dragons belonging to members of the Masons Guild_

   _P2_ defines the set of (sub)graphs in which